Generic-person4077/Test_AQ_JAERN/README.md

+# AQJ spell database

+This is intended to become an easily searchable database of spells, and later skills as well, it uses Quartz to convert an Obsidian vault into a static-html website.

 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming